-I have collated information that has helped me to look after my dogs when a bad tummy was acting up.
+I have collated information that helped me look after my dogs when a bad tummy was acting up.
 I have learned that in every age and most breeds bad tummy can present itself.

 I remember, every time, I had to return to University my dog Lassie developed very bad digestive issues.
 After some research, I found out that it was due to stress.